jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.6 Reclass

-Reclassifies the values in a raster image.
+Reclassifies the values in a raster image..

 *Parameters*: